Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

     ```

 * Export the path to the vault password file as `ANSIBLE_VAULT_PASSWORD_FILE` so
-  that can automatically picked-up when running Ansile:
+  that can automatically picked-up when running Ansible:

   ```bash
   export ANSIBLE_VAULT_PASSWORD_FILE=~/.vault_pass.txt